NLSDays’ Managing Director Olivier Duchamp-Giudicelli at NLSDays 2019.

-The action-packed two days comprise an official programme opening with a keynote on powering up through partnerships, followed by six themed Super Sessions picking up on the hottest trends in the Nordic life science arena:
+The action-packed two days comprise an official program opening with a keynote on powering up through partnerships, followed by six themed Super Sessions picking up on the hottest trends in the Nordic life science arena:

 - Diving into Deep Tech – hosted by Finland

 - Vertical Life Science – hosted by Sweden

 - A Multi-Omics Approach to Disease – hosted by Iceland

 - Follow the Money – hosted within the NLS Invest Track

 Fireside chats, company presentations, and start-up pitches under the banner of NLSInvest also take place in the program.

 NLSInvest is the new parallel investment track of NLSDays, and will showcase 40 Nordic Rising Stars carefully selected from a pool of applying start-ups.
 Selected across drugs, diagnostics, devices and deep learning, these exciting start-ups will pitch their solutions to more than 80 investment firms and more than 120 investors from around the world.